Park Tae-joon: Friendship and camaraderie

-Park Taejoon liked people and usually got along with ex-president Chun Doohwan, ex-president Roh Moohyun, and prime minister Kim Jongpil.
-In finance, he was close with Samsung's Lee Byungchul, Hyundai's Chung Ju-yung, Samsung Electronics Chairman Lee Kun Hee, the honorary chairman of SK Telecom Son Gilseung, former Daewoo Group Chairman Kim Woojung, and also writer Jo Jungrae.
+Park Taejoon liked people and usually got along with ex-president Chun Doohwan, ex-president Roh Moo-hyun, and prime minister Kim Jong-pil.
+In finance, he was close with Samsung's Lee Byungchul, Hyundai's Chung Ju-yung, Samsung Electronics Chairman Lee Kun Hee, the honorary chairman of SK Telecom Son Gil-seung, former Daewoo Group Chairman Kim Woojung, and also writer Jo Jung-rae.

-In 2011 he was treated for breathing difficulties, and hospitalized on December 13, 2011 in Yonsei Hospital.
+In 2011, he was treated for breathing difficulties, and hospitalized on December 13, 2011, in Yonsei Hospital.
 He died at the age of 84 after taking a serious turn.
 Although he got lung treatment at Cornell Hospital in 2001, he continued to suffer from after effects.
 Also, he left a will, in which he stated his hope for POSCO to grow as a power of national industry.

-He was buried in the national cemetery.
-He outlived his parents Bong Gwan.Park and So Soon.Kim, but was survived by his spouse Ock Ja.Jang, their children, and grandchildren.
+He was buried in Seoul National Cemetery.
+He outlived his parents Park Bong-gwan and Kim So-sun, and was survived by his spouse Jang Ok-ja, their children, and grandchildren.